-- Aloe — Has been proven to be an anti-oxidant, anti-inflammatory, immune-boosting, anti-viral, antiseptic.
+- Aloe — Has been proven to be an anti-oxidant, anti-inflammatory, immune-boosting, antiviralAn agent that kills a virus or that suppresses its ability to replicate and inhibit its capability to multiply and reproduce., antiseptic.
 Read more: Aloe Arborescens Cancer Protocol.

 - Fermented Wheat Germ — FWG can inhibit metastatic tumor dissemination and proliferation during and after chemotherapy, surgery, or radiation.
 Read more: Fermented wheat germ extract for healthy cell metabolism.